Advertisement|Remove ads.

 Pagaya entered into multiple partnerships since the beginning of 2026, with the most recent being a $800 million asset-backed securitization (ABS) transaction announced last week.
 The company said that 32 investors participated in the program, and since 2018, it has issued more than $34.5 billion across 85 ABS transactions with over 150 institutional investors.

-In January, Pagaya entered into a new forward flow agreement with Sound Point Capital Management, wherein the latter purchased up to $720 million of point-of-sale loans sourced through Pagaya’s platform.
+In January, Pagaya entered into a new forward flow agreement with Sound Point Capital Management, under which Sound Point purchased up to $720 million in point-of-sale loans sourced through Pagaya’s platform.

 Also See: BofA Says 'Stay Long Detroit, Short Davos' Amid Trump's Affordability Push — What Does It Mean?